Email hosting for accountants: handle tax season without per-seat scaling

 Rust-based mail engine, independently audited by Radically Open Security.
 Open protocols, no lock-in.

-Accounting firms receive documents, questions, and requests from dozens of clients during peak periods.
+Accounting firms receive documents, questions, and requests from dozens of clients during tax season.
 These arrive at shared addresses like tax@, payroll@, or the firm's general info@ address.

 Without shared inbox, the typical setup is forwarding tax@ to all partners, which creates duplicate responses and confusion about who handled what.
 Or the firm shares a single login for the tax@ account, which has no audit trail and poor security.